0xAJ2K/Snake/README.md

 # Snake
-Simple game of snake, written in PyGame
+Simple game of snake, written using PyGame